rubychi/udemy-chatapp/README.md

 > npm run test-watch
 ```

-For checking test coverage and generating html report
+For checking the test coverage and generating the html report:
 ```
 > npm test
 ```